dt-orders/keptn-orders-setup/GOOGLE.md

 When complete, run this command ```gcloud config list``` to see your config.

-When complete, run this command ```gcloud compute instances list``` to see your VMs
+When complete, run this command ```gcloud compute instances list``` to see your google hosts

-# Clone the Orders setup repo
+## 4. Clone the Orders setup repo

-Within the VM, run these commands to clone the setup repo.
+Within the bastion host, run these commands to clone the setup repo.

 ```
 git clone https://github.com/keptn-orders/keptn-orders-setup.git